beego/beego/README.md

 **Please use RELEASE version, or master branch which contains the latest bug fix**

+**We will remove the adapter package in v2.2.0 which will be released in Aug 2023**

 ## Quick Start

 [Old Doc - github](https://github.com/beego/beedoc)